-4. Once the flames from the logs are fully established (this can take up to 10 minutes).
-The door can now be closed.
+4. Once the flames from the logs are fully established (this can take up to 10 minutes) the door can now be closed.
 Slide the Primary air inwards to the closed position.
-If the stove flames begin to falter and generate smoke in the chamber pull out the primary lever again to re-establish the fire.
-It maybe necessary to unlatch the door again until the fire is fully established.
+If the stove flames begin to falter and generate smoke in the chamber, pull out the primary lever again to re-establish the fire.
+It may be necessary to unlatch the door again until the fire is fully established.

-5. Once the fire bed is established close primary air, slide the secondary in by 50%, for the stove to burn cleanly plenty of secondary air is needed, do not be tempted to shut the fire down too early as this may cause smoke.
+5. Once the fire bed is established close the primary air and slide the secondary in by 50%.
+For the stove to burn cleanly plenty of secondary air is needed, do not be tempted to shut the fire down too early as this may cause it to smoke.
 At nominal heat output, expect to refuel your stove approximately once an hour.
-Check load weights for your model on the table on page 6.
+Check load weights for your model on the table on page 7.